CodeCat-5/TETRIS-Game/README.md

 This Tetris clone was created as a fun way to **practice Python**, **build a full game**, and explore **Pygame's capabilities** with graphics, input handling, and logic as a beginner.

+---

+🙇‍♀️ Author
+Made with ❤️ by Codecat If you liked this project, feel free to ⭐️ it or give feedback!